jltran/blog/src/content/project/kanshu.md

 I used jekyll to get the site up and running and bourbon/neat for the front-end.
 The main benefit of Bourbon is it forces cross-platform support on whatever you build so you don't have to worry about IE-8 as much.
 However, with autoprefixer, a library like Bourbon is less necessary.
 It was, however, nice to have some presets that you don't have to rebuild.
 I really enjoyed using the grid system in Bourbon for some reason.

+As always, code can be viewed on [github](https://github.com/jltran/kanshu)

 Click the image to visit the site!

 [![]({{assets}}/images/kanshu.png)](http://jltran.github.io/kanshu/)